saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 /// details | Transition objects in a non-versioned bucket

-The following configuration will transition all objects with prefix "old" from High Performance storage tier to Standard storage tier (EXPRESS_ONEZONE to STANDARD) 30 days after their creation.
+The following configuration will transition all objects with prefix "old" from the High Performance storage tier to the Standard storage tier (EXPRESS_ONEZONE to STANDARD) 30 days after their creation.

 ```JSON
 {